Michael Gove: Out of office: 2016–2017

-Secretary of State for Environment, Food and Rural Affairs (2017–2019)
+Secretary of State for Environment, Food and Rural Affairs: 2017–2019

-Following the 2017 general election, Gove was promoted to Secretary of State for Environment, Food and Rural Affairs by May during a reshuffle.
-Gove said he "was quite surprised" to be asked to join the cabinet after May dismissed him in 2016 after she became Prime Minister.
+At the snap 2017 general election, Gove was again re-elected, increasing his majority to 24,943 and increasing his vote share to 64.2%.
+Following the election, Gove was promoted to Secretary of State for Environment, Food and Rural Affairs by May during a reshuffle.
+Gove said he "was quite surprised" to be asked to join the Cabinet after May dismissed him in 2016 after she became prime minister.
+May said: "At this important time for our country, [the public] need stability and certainty provided by the Government, and that's what I've been doing today, putting together a Cabinet that reflects the wealth of talent and experience across the Conservative Party".

 Following his appointment, Gove announced that a microbead ban would be put into place by the end of 2017.
-The ban arrived in early 2018.
+However, the ban arrived in early 2018.
 It meant that manufacturers could no longer produce the tiny beads used in cosmetics and care products.
 Another ban came in June 2018 which stopped shops from selling products that contained the beads.
 The reasoning behind the ban was to stop the beads harming marine life.

-In July 2017, Gove announced that a fuel combustion vehicle ban will be put into place due to air pollution.
+In July 2017, Gove announced that a fuel combustion vehicle ban would be put into place to reduce air pollution.
 He said that the ban would take effect by 2040 and end the sales of new fuel combustion cars, trucks, vans, and buses that have petrol and diesel engines in the UK.
-The ban does not include plug-in hybrid vehicles.
+The ban did not include plug-in hybrid vehicles.

 Gove introduced a ban on bee-harming pesticides like neonicotinoids.
-He was praised by Greenpeace UK executive director John Sauven for his strong stance on issues like bee-harming pesticides, single-use plastic bottles and the future of the internal combustion engine", adding "Gove has defied many people's expectations on the environment".
+He was praised by Greenpeace UK executive director John Sauven for his strong stance on issues like bee-harming pesticides, single-use plastic, and the future of the internal combustion engine.
+Sauven said: "Gove has defied many people's expectations on the environment".

 In October 2017, Gove issued an apology for a joke which compared tough interviews on the Today programme to a sexual encounter with Harvey Weinstein.
 He was criticised by political opponents who felt allegations of sexual abuse were not a suitable subject for jokes.

 Other policies Gove had announced by December 2017 were that CCTV would be used in all slaughterhouses and beavers would be reintroduced into the UK.